alkreb/wolf-pack-tracker-au24/docs/tutorials/add-wolf-tutorial.md

 ## Step 2: Add your first wolf

-To add a wolf run the following command.
+To add a wolf, run the following command.

 ```shell
 curl --location 'http://localhost:3000/wolves' \